-3. Set up a separate work space
+3. Set up a separate remote working space

-The State of Remote Working Report by Buffer and Hubstaff states that most remote workers operate from home.
+The State of Remote working Report by Buffer and Hubstaff states that most remote workers operate from home.

 While the idea of working in pajamas from your the couch may seem like a comforting thought, it isn’t ideal if you have difficulty staying focused.

 This ‘casual’ approach interferes with productivity and will limit you from having an actual time-out from your work.

 In the long – or maybe not-so-long – run, being too casual will add to the stress and can lead to a burn-out.
 It is therefore wise to either create a “home-office” set-up or find a space that lets you stay productive, even if that means working from your favorite coffee shop or a co-working space if that’s what needed.

 - Keep a gap between personal and professional space

 - Stay focused on tasks and be able to fully disconnect whenever required

 “If I spend the whole day working from home, my mood and productivity take a hit.
 I tend to break up the day by going to a lunchtime yoga class, or I work from cafés and coworking spaces.
 While I prefer to work independently, I have come to realise that being around other people energises me – even the smallest of interactions with the person making my coffee can seriously lift my mood.” – Lucia Fontaina-Powell, Community Marketing Manager at Quuu

 Worried about the costs involved in setting up a dedicated workspace?
 It shouldn’t cost a bomb.
 In fact, you don’t even need a whole room for setting up a home-office.
 You can utilize spaces under the staircase, your garage or even use a quaint corner to get started.